camunda/camunda-docs-manual/content/update/patch-level.md

 ### Groovy version

 The pre-built Camunda distributions of versions 7.6.10, 7.7.5 and 7.8.0 ship with Groovy library of version 2.4.5, whereas newer versions come with Groovy 2.4.13.
-Please updade the library `groovy-all-$GROOVY_VERSION.jar` in the `lib` folder of your application server.
+Please update the library `groovy-all-$GROOVY_VERSION.jar` in the `lib` folder of your application server.

 ## 7.8.1. to 7.8.2